 Neuroscience research supported by the EMF is revealing how brain networks and cognitive functions change with aging.
 Research study in the Gazzaley Lab, UCSF.

 Built-in protection mechanisms respond to age-related cellular stress and tissue damage.
 Projects supported by EMF seek to understand and ultimately harness these mechanisms to enhance healthy aging.
 (Image from the Tzima lab, UNC.)

 Cellular Senescence and Aging

 EMF-supported research is illuminating how the accumulation of non-dividing senescent cells contributes to decline of tissue function with advancing age.
 Senescent human fibroblasts (Weinberg lab, MIT).

-The Ellison Medical Foundation supports basic biomedical research on aging relevant to understanding lifespan development processes and age-related diseases and disabilities.
+The Lawrence Ellison Foundation supports basic biomedical research on aging relevant to understanding lifespan development processes and age-related diseases and disabilities.

 About the Aging Program